winksaville/cq-thread-experiments/README.md

 - `cq-bolt` Create a bolt
 - `cq-nut` Creat a nut

+The threads.ini file can be used to change the defaults for all parameters

 Execute them with `-h` to see their command line options.
 Basically you can control all of the variables assoicated with each Solid.

 Refer to the image below for some explanation of variables.
 TODO: create a better image with more information that relates to the parameters.